+- · Strategic Studies

+- Route strategies

 - National Highways Strategic Road Network (SRN) initial report

 - Public consultation on SRN initial report

-- investment strategy
+- Department for Transport produces Road investment strategy

 - National Highways produces Strategic business plan

 - Office of Rail and Road advises government on efficiency and deliverability of both

+- · Scheme development

-- publishes Delivery plan
+- National Highways publishes Delivery plan

 - Maintenance and renewals plans

 We have developed a revised approach to route strategies, building on past versions, to ensure they respond to the current and future needs of our customers and neighbours.
-The approach for route strategies is outlined in our approach document Vision for route strategies: Planning for the future of our roads.
+The approach for route strategies is outlined in our approach document Vision for route strategies: Planning for the future of our roads8.

 Our ambitions for route strategies, summarised in Figure 3, are to be forward-looking, widely supported, and integrated with other networks and modes of travel.
-They will consider the implications of local development plans and government ambitions and be dynamic to respond to the changing needs of our customers and neighbours in how they use and interact with our network.
+They will consider the implications of local development plans and government ambitions and be dynamic to respond to the changing needs of ou customers and neighbours in how they use and interact with our network.
 Such needs may evolve as a result of how people use our network due to COVID-19, environment considerations, or the need to support strategic connections and integrated solutions that connect locations, all of which will have an influence on the scale and type of future investments.
 We will work with interested parties to ensure that the route strategies are widely supported and integrated into regional and local strategies.